City of Calistoga approves budget, return to normalcy anticipated

-Calistoga officials are expecting a return to normal financial times in the coming year, though councilmembers approved a somewhat conservative budget on Tuesday.
+Calistoga officials are expecting a return to normal financial times in the coming year, though councilmembers approved a somewhat conservative budget this week.

 The current year is expected to end with a General Fund balance of $4.2 million.
 With operating expenses at $12.5 million, however, they exceed revenue projections by about $1.7 million and will be met with reserve funds.